IsaacSante/spotify-td/README.md

 <img src="./markdown_assets/sidebar.png" alt="sidebar" width="600">

 * Currently working on only on MACOS, windows support coming.
 * This project uses your own desktop app and spotify account.
-Commercializing something like this not advisable, unless want to fight the spotify lawyers.
+Commercializing something like this not advisable, unless you want to fight the spotify lawyers.